Approximately 100-200 pets are adopted out of our shelter per month.

 - A notice will be left on your door informing you if you have been approved to adopt the dog you are interested in.

-Purebred pets as well as mixed-breeds are always available to adopt.
+Purebred pets as well as mixed-breeds are available for adoption.

 - If you want to adopt a purebred pet, please read about the breed and its stereotypical behavior so you know if this breed will fit into your lifestyle.

-- The mixed-breeds will behave similarly to the purebred pets, only with a mixed breed, it is unique and you get a variety packed into 1.
+- The mixed-breeds will behave similarly to the purebred pets, only with a mixed breed, it is unique and you get a variety.
+Most behaviors are a product of the animal's environment and training.

 - Some of the best pets are mixed breeds.
 They tend to get the best traits of the mixture.